Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 # FAQ.

-- Can I access the eshop through this Home-Menu? *No, and in most context's who uses it now anyway?*
+- Can I access the eshop through this Home-Menu? *Yes, however it only supports the USA Version of the Home-Menu.
+And in most context's who uses it now anyway?*

-- Can I access the Theme shop through this Home-Menu? *Yes, although I recommend using the Anemone Theme Manager instead.*
+- Can I access the Theme shop through this Home-Menu? *Yes, although I recommend using the Anemone Theme Manager instead.
+Plus that's were the Credits are.*

 - How do I Uninstall the Home-Menu? *The provided GM9 Script has a Home-Menu restore option.*